 PHOTO: Klaudia Morelowska

-Last season Amy joined Des Moines Metro Opera as an apprentice artist, where she sang in the choruses of Carmen and the Love for Three Oranges as well as in scenes from La Rondine (Magda), The Magic Flute (First Lady), and Don Giovanni (Donna Anna).
+In the 2022-2023 season, Amy joined Des Moines Metro Opera as an apprentice artist, where she sang in the choruses of Carmen and the Love for Three Oranges as well as in scenes from La Rondine (Magda), The Magic Flute (First Lady), and Don Giovanni (Donna Anna).
 A two-time young artist with Martina Arroyo’s Prelude to Performance, Amy has performed the roles of Suor Dolcina (Suor Angelica) and Melanie (Die Fledermaus), and covered the role of Ida (Die Fledermaus) in their productions.
 She also has been a part of the Martina Arroyo Foundation’s outreach program with NYC schools, playing the Witch in Hansel and Gretel (2019, 2020*).
 Highlights from past seasons include: La Rondine (Magda)*, Suor Angelica (Suor Angelica)*, A Little Night Music (Liebeslieder/Mrs. Segstrom), Le Nozze di Figaro (Countess Almaviva), Fiddler on the Roof (Chava), It’s A Grand Night For Singing (Soloist/Choreographer), Nunsense: The MEGA Musical (Sister Mary Leo/Dance Captain), Anything Goes (Featured Dancer).
 Amy has also performed with the Bronx Arts Ensemble, Courtney’s Stars of Tomorrow, Queens Summer Vocal Institute (faculty guest artist), Westchester Summer Vocal Institute, and Opera on the Beach.

 Amy has been on the voice faculty of the Long Island School of Music since 2019.
 She student taught at Fort Hamilton High School under Robert Lanaghan and the United Nations International School under Ellen Cava-Haag.
 She also has served on the faculty of the Queens Summer Vocal Institute and is on the board of directors of the Nassau/Suffolk/Queens (NSQ) chapter of the National Association of Teachers of Singing.